You are tuned to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 The Democratic Party's current slogan seems to be leaving most people cold.

-It apparently went down well in focus groups, but that's only because the focus groups probably consisted of the recently embalmed and the alternative slogan was Together America can achieve mediocrity.
+It apparently went down well in focus groups, but that's only because the focus groups probably consisted of the recently embalmed, and the alternative slogan was, together, America can achieve mediocrity.

 Watching the Democrats stumbling around in search of a message is the only thing more agonizing than watching the Republicans destroy the country.

-This isn't the LA Times, this is some left-wing blog.
+This is some left-wing blog.

 Yet somehow the Democratic Party still can't do any better than America can do better.